 ❌ Uncontrollable full-auto fire – The M-14 was nearly impossible to control in fully automatic mode, so most were issued with full-auto disabled.

 ❌ Stock swelling in jungle conditions – The wooden stocks absorbed moisture, causing swelling, warping, and reduced accuracy in Vietnam's humid environment.
+This led to the introduction of fiberglass stocks, which became the standard for many later M-14 variants.

-XM25 and M25 (Special Forces Sniper Rifle)
+M25 Special Forces Sniper Rifle

 M14 DMR (U.S. Marine Corps Designated Marksman Rifle)

-MK14 SEI Mod 0/1 (M14 EBR Variants)
+M14 EBR and MK14 SEI Mod 0/1

 Optics Used on the M-14: From Iron Sights to Modern Scopes